Large-scale network motif analysis using compression: Experiments

-For the traditional method, we use complete subgraph counts, both on the data and on 1 000 samples from the DS model.
-The samples from the null model are taken using the Curveball algorithm \citep{strona2014fast,carstens2016curveball}.
-We estimated the mixing time to be around 10 000 steps, and set the run-in accordingly.
-The subgraph counts were performed using the ORCA method.\footnote{We created a Java implementation, available at \url{https://github.com/pbloem/orca}.} We mark a graph as a motif if fewer than 5\% of the graphs generated from the DS model have more occurrences than the data does.\footnotemark~
+Many methods for motif analysis have been published, but most are approximations or more efficient counting algorithms.
+Therefore, a single algorithm based on exact counts can act as a baseline, representing most existing approaches: we perform exact subgraph counts on both the data and 1\hs000 samples from the DS model.
+The samples from the null model are taken using the Curveball algorithm \cite{strona2014fast,carstens2016curveball}.
+We estimated the mixing time to be around 10\hs000 steps, and set the run-in accordingly.
+The subgraph counts were performed using the ORCA method.\footnote{We created a Java implementation, available at \url{https://github.com/pbloem/orca}} We mark a subgraph as a motif if fewer than 5\% of the graphs generated from the DS model have more instances of the subgraph than the data does.\footnotemark~

-For performance reasons, we use only 100 randomly chosen instances from the classification task.
+For performance reasons (we are at the limits of what the traditional method allows), we use only 100 randomly chosen instances from the classification task.
 On these 100 instances, we perform five-fold cross-validation.
-We repeat the complete experiment, from sampling instances to five fold cross-validation, 10 times.
+To achieve good estimates, we then repeat the complete experiment, from sampling instances to cross-validation, 10 times.
 The classifier is a linear SVM ($C=1$).
-For tasks with more than 2 classes, the one-against-one approach \citep{knerr1990single} is used.
+For tasks with more than 2 classes, the one-against-one approach \cite{knerr1990single} is used.

-Note that the accuracy should not be compared to that achieved by others on these benchmarks, as we have thrown away almost all information in the original knowledge graph.
-We are merely using classification accuracy as a proxy for the quality of motif analysis.

 The results are shown in Figure~\ref{figure:classification}.
 For one data set, our method is significantly better, for another, the traditional approach is significantly better, and for one, the difference is not significant.
 While the performance of neither method is stellar, the fact that both beat the baseline significantly, shows that at the very least, the motifs contain \emph{some} information about the class labels of the instance represented by the graph from which the motifs were taken.